Bruderhof Communities: Involvement in the wider community

 The Bruderhof is actively involved in the neighborhoods that surround its communities and in the world at large.
 The Bruderhof sees justice and the works of mercy as a gospel command.
 They foster many ecumenical relationships with other churches and denominations.
 For instance, in 2019 the Bruderhof collaborated with the Coptic church to commemorate the Coptic martyrs killed by ISIS.
 Members met the Pope in Rome in 2004.

 Bruderhof members serve on school boards, volunteer at soup kitchens, prisons and hospitals, and work with local social service agencies such as the police to provide food and shelter for those in need of help.
 They are active supporters of various international aid organizations, such as Oxfam, Save the Children, Tearfund, and World Vision.

 The Bruderhof's Plough Publishing House publishes books and a magazine called Plough Quarterly.
 Plough publishes spiritual classics, inspirational books, and children's books, some of which are available as free downloads.
 Some of the books are written by Bruderhof members, but others are not.

 In response to the Columbine High School massacre in 1999, the Bruderhof and Detective Steven McDonald created a program of school assemblies that have now reached tens of thousands of youths in the United States and United Kingdom.
 Operating under the name "Breaking the Cycle", speakers with forgiveness stories speak to children at school assemblies.

 The Bruderhof community has at various times campaigned on social issues, such as the death penalty and the Iraq War.
 They were involved in the campaign in opposition to the death sentence for the activist Mumia Abu-Jamal, who was convicted in 1982 of murdering a Philadelphia police officer.

 The Bruderhof in the media

 The Bruderhof rarely appear in the mainstream media, but sometimes allow photographers or journalists to observe their life.

 Inside the Bruderhof – BBC One

-The Darvell Bruderhof in East Sussex allowed CTVC to produce a 40-minute documentary about them, Inside the Bruderhof, which was scheduled to air on 25 July 2019 on BBC1 but was pulled as a result of BBC News at Ten over-running.
-It was eventually broadcast on 13 August 2020 on BBC1.
+The Darvell Bruderhof in East Sussex allowed CTVC to produce a 40-minute documentary about them, Inside the Bruderhof, which was eventually broadcast in 2020 on BBC1.
 The film shows life inside the community, and follows a young person who has reached the age when the Bruderhof encourage them to explore life outside the community.